November 29, 2017 by Michael Diez

 Also, write somewhere where you will not be interrupted.
 I promise you will feel great after 1 to 3 hours of focused writing.

-If you are using WordPress, install Yoast plugin.
+Pay close attention to title, description, and URL.
+Leave the rest to a Content Writer expert.
+If you are using WordPress, install the Yoast plugin.
 Then each post will have an SEO section where you can edit the title and description.

 You can expand the title (in case you had to shorten it to make it fit for SEO).
 Or you can shorten it, to make it clearer to readers what the article is about.